![]() |

 Logical Drives and Partition TablesThe basic unit of a FAT file system is a logical drive.
 A logical drive is a contiguous portion (or possibly all) of a disk consisting of the following components in the given order:

 Diskettes, and all devices formatted as diskettes, will contain exactly these components.
 With the introduction of MS-DOS 2.0, hard disks with much larger capacity than diskettes needed to be supported.
 Since MS-DOS was not able to handle such large volumes with a single logical drive, the concept of a partition table was added.
 The partition table only appears on hard disks.
-This table can contain up to 4 entries, each entry describing a single logical drive in a portion of the disk.
+The MBR partition table can contain up to 4 entries, each entry describing a single logical drive in a portion of the disk.
 A special partition type, the Extended Partition, can implement a linked list of any number of logical drives.
 Each logical drive described by a partition has exactly the format described above: boot record, FAT(s), root directory, and data area.
-For backward compatibility, the first sector of a hard disk still has the basic structure of a boot record; it just adds the partition table to the end of the sector.
-Such a boot record with a partition table is called a Master Boot Record.
+For backward compatibility, the first sector of a hard disk still has the basic structure of a boot record; it just adds the MBR partition table to the end of the sector. such a boot record with a partition table is called a master boot Record (MBR).
 If a hard disk is booted, the master boot record is executed which in turn will scan the partition table for a bootable logical drive.
 If one is found, the boot record of that logical drive is loaded and executed.
+The MBR partition table can hold only 4 partition records, and each is limited to 32 bit sectors.
+These limitations where overcome by the GUID Partition Table (GPT).
+It uses 64 bit sector numbers and can hold up to 128 partitions.
+Sectors, Sector Addressing, and Clusters

 |